 - Wonderboxes help frame our imagination

+I will give another talk about our Maker Art classes at the ReMake Education Summit in August 2017.
+In the meantime, check the above videos and slides, as well as these photos of our classes.
 I plan to write a more in-depth blog post about these findings in coming weeks.
-For now, here are more lessons learned, written by our team during our first experiments in spring 2016.
+For now, here are more lessons learned, written by our team during our first experiments.

 If you are in the San Francisco Bay Area, we invite you to come visit us at Tam Makers, our new makerspace in Mill Valley.
-We offer a range of maker classes, open shops and free meetups.
+We offer a range of maker classes for adults and teens.
+Join one of our free meetups on the First Thursday of every month, starting in September.
 Making art together is fun and educational!

 In our workshops, we give each student a small cardboard ‘wonderbox’ and ask them to create an interesting scene in that box, on a given theme (e.g. Chinese New Year, see below).
 They learn to design and build their artworks, then bring them to life with lights, motion and sound.
 At the end of the course, we assemble all their boxes together and ask students to tell their stories for a short video ‘show and tell’.
 We provide all the materials for this course and students can take their wonderbox home at the end.